SeivaDArve/DRYa/all/dot-files/git-github/README.txt

 # About the file: current-stroken
   > A file that contains a github's access token but with a bug for safety, only the user know how to correct it.
 The token should not be written in plain text
-  > You can edit this file manually or with the command '$ edit-stroken'
+  > You can edit this file manually or with the command '$ drya edit stroken' (edits the file: .../DRYa/all/dot-files/git-github/current-stroken)
     > The new edition should be copied to .../DRYa/install.uninstall/stroken for new users who are not aware of the directory tree
-  > uDev: In the future you will be able to edit it with the command: '$ drya edit stroken'

 # About the file: .gitconfig
   > A file you can edit manually and make it to use by copyung it to ~